Energy efficiency for more sustainable homes

-“Aligning interests between the customer and the contractor provides the parties with a shared understanding of the challenges and objectives as well as the optimal model of implementation,” Neuvonen says.
+“Aligning interests between the customer and the contractor provides the parties with a shared understanding of the challenges and objectives as well as the optimal model of implementation,” Tomperi says.

 This is the reason why comprehensive implementation models such as alliances are perceived as good alternatives.

 “A customer that chooses a comprehensive contract model benefits from design management related to project management on the part of the service provider.
-The project can then be divided into subcontracts as necessary based on the shared objectives and conditions, which is the case in the Jokeri Light Rail project, for example,” Harri Kailasalo adds.
+The project can then be divided into subcontracts as necessary based on the shared objectives and conditions, which is the case in the Jokeri Light Rail project, for example,” Pasi Tolppanen adds.

 “If the project is divided into very small subcontracts, cost-efficiency may become the single guiding factor.
 This increases the risks with regard to social responsibility and quality,” says Antti Inkilä, Executive Vice President, Housing Finland and CEE.